-- Next, we define the a list of path and the backend service/port to route to.
-In the above example, demo is the service name with port 80.
-Note: host and path must match the content of an incoming request before the loadbalancer will direct traffic to the referenced service.
+- Define the path and the backend service/port to route to.
+In our example above, the service name is demo with port 80.
+(Note: Both the host and the path must match the content of an incoming request before the load balancer will direct traffic to the referenced service.)

-- Single Service: This allows you to expose a single service just like NodePort for example.
+- Single service exposes a single service just like NodePort for example.

-- Simple Fanout: This allows you to route traffic from a single IP to multiple services based on the URI. e.g:
+- Simple fanout routes traffic from a single IP to multiple services based on the URI.

-- Name Based Virtual Hosting: This allows you to route traffic to multiple hostnames on the same IP.
+- Name-based virtual hosting routes traffic to multiple hostnames on the same IP.

-To secure an ingress, simply specify in the resource manifest a secret that has a private key and certificate.
+Securing an ingress is simple.
+In the resource manifest, specify a secret with a private key and certificate.

-An ingress controller has some load balancing policy settings that it applies to all ingress, such as the load balancing algorithm, backend weight scheme.
+An ingress controller has some load balancing policy settings apply to all ingress.
+Two common ones are the load balancing algorithm and the backend weight scheme.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.